YaleComputerSociety/website/README.md

 npm run deploy
 ```

 GH-Pages will handle building.
-Once it does, on GitHub go to settings -> then pages -> custom domain section and type in the domain name, `yalecomputersociety.org`
+Once it does, on GitHub go to settings -> pages -> custom domain section and type in the domain name, `yalecomputersociety.org`